NCAR/ccpp-framework/doc/constituents_overhaul.md

   `datatable.xml`; the `diagnostic_name` slot stays empty (no auto-default to `local_name`).

-The behavioural difference is purely *which attribute name* host tooling sees in `datatable.xml` — both attributes carry the same kind of value (a Fortran-identifier-shaped string), and both are passed through unmodified. `_fixed` is a signal to the host "use verbatim, do
+The behavioral difference is purely *which attribute name* host tooling sees in `datatable.xml` — both attributes carry the same kind of value (a Fortran-identifier-shaped string), and both are passed through unmodified. `_fixed` is a signal to the host "use verbatim, do